 Smoke obscuration was the first hazard to arise.
 Although smoke obscuration would not directly cause incapacitation, it could impede evacuation and prolong exposure of occupants to other hazards.
-In Test UF-05, the time to reach various optical density levels of interest was very similar to that of Test FS-1 and the combustion of polyurethane foam was mainly responsible for reaching the smoke obscuration limit.
+In Test UF-07, the time to reach various optical density levels of interest was very similar to that of Test FS-1 and the combustion of polyurethane foam was mainly responsible for reaching the smoke obscuration limit.
+With the basement door closed in Test UF-08, the increase in OD was slower than in Test UF-07.
 It must be pointed out that people with impaired vision could become disoriented at a lower optical density.

 Because of the variation in susceptibility to heat and/or gas exposure, the time to untenable conditions was not a single value.
 The times corresponding to FED = 0.3 and FED = 1 in Table 9 represent this variation to a certain extent.
 There was also a slight variation of the corresponding time on the 2 different storeys, which is reflected by the time range for each FED in Table 9.
-It should be pointed out that in Test UF-05, the heat exposure and the CO exposure (with hyperventilation) would cause incapacitation at a similar time on the first storey, independently.